kgorlen/EVBilling/README.md

 ## Merged Circuits

-Merged Circuits are used to monitor chargers powered by mutiple phases.
+Merged Circuits are used to monitor chargers powered by multiple phases.
 The name of a merged circuit must match the names of all circuits merged to create it.